cer28/zhtoolkit_small_utilities/transcriber_export_plugins/README.txt

 Step 4
 ------
 Open the original file in Audacity (Transcriber does not need to be closed).
-Then, select Project->Import Labels and choose your previously export labels file.
+Then, select Project->Import Labels and choose your previously exported labels file.
 The result should be a new label track with named flags.
 These flags should be in the same locations as the original Transcriber segments; i.e., the times shouldn't be cutting the middle of a sentence anywhere.